Ashley Graham Twerks Up a Storm at Her Wild Baby Shower

 This is not your typical baby shower!

 Model Ashley Graham and husband Justin Ervin celebrated the upcoming arrival of their first child with their loved ones on Friday night.
 The baby shower was rather unconventional; while there were plenty of pastel balloons and cupcakes and candy, guests were also treated to free manicures, piercings and tattoos.
-The mom-to-be showcased her baby bump in a red dress with black trimming and had a blast twerking up a storm!
+The mom-to-be showcased her baby bump in a red custom Victor Glemaud fall/winter 2019 dress and had a blast twerking up a storm!

 "Thank you so much," Graham, 32, told the guests as she stood near her husband.
 "This is bigger than our wedding.
 This is like Christmas!"